angelasgeo/RAG-with-PubMed/README.md

 ## Repository layout

 - **`dataset/`** – Folder containing the PubMedQA dataset splits (e.g. `train.jsonl`, `dev.jsonl`, `test.jsonl`).
 These files include questions, candidate answers and ground‑truth labels.
-- **`graph_construction.ipynb`** – Jupyter notebook used to build and visualise the biomedical knowledge graph.
+- **`Graph_RAG.ipynb`** – Jupyter notebook used to build and visualise the biomedical knowledge graph.
 It reads the dataset, extracts biomedical entities and relations and constructs a medical graph using functions from `build_medical_graph.py`.
 This notebook was previously named `NLP_(1).ipynb` and has been renamed to better reflect its purpose.
 - **`PubMedBERT_SOTA.ipynb`** – Notebook implementing a baseline question‑answering model using the PubMedBERT transformer.
 It serves as a non‑RAG benchmark for comparison.
 - **`PubMedQA_CBR_RAG_Gemma.ipynb`** – Notebook that implements a case‑based reasoning (CBR) retrieval‑augmented generation pipeline using the Gemma large language model.
 It retrieves similar Q&A pairs from the case base (`cbr_retrieval.py`) and uses them, along with retrieved documents, to condition the LLM.
 - **`build_medical_graph.py`** – Python script with helper functions to build a Neo4j‑compatible medical knowledge graph from PubMed abstracts.
-It is imported by `graph_construction.ipynb` and can be run as a stand‑alone script.
+It is imported by `Graph_RAG.ipynb` and can be run as a stand‑alone script.
 - **`cbr_retrieval.py`** – Helper functions for retrieving similar cases and documents for the CBR‑RAG pipeline.
 This script encapsulates retrieval logic used by the RAG notebooks.
 - **`requirements.txt`** – List of Python dependencies required to run the notebooks and scripts.
 See the “Setup” section below for installation instructions.